rocBLAS programming guide#

 rocblas_status_invalid_value

-if enum value is invalid.Check for invalid sizes.
+if an enum value is invalid.Check for invalid sizes.
 Return

 rocblas_status_invalid_size